-A.2.2.1 The Temagami Settlement Area is the service centre for the area and is where the municipal administration centre-is located.
+A.2.2.1 The Temagami Settlement Area is the service centre of the area and the municipal administration centre.
 The Temagami North Settlement Area is a residential community servicing the Municipality.
-Along the Highway 11 corridor these two communities and the rural lands between comprise the Urban Neighbourhood of the Municipality.
+These two communities and the rural lands between the communities along the Highway 11 corridor comprise the Urban Neighbourhood of the Municipality.